 Mentoring can help young people stay in school, get better grades, avoid using drugs, and improve their communication skills.

 We all need positive influences in our lives to help us make the right choices.
-Big Brothers Big Sisters is an organization that connects youth with caring mentors.

 Increase the chances of receiving money for your education by applying for the right scholarships.